KKotlicki/Cibot/README.md

 2. (optional) install and add to the system's `path` enviroment variables the following modules:
     - If you are running server on Debian or derived system (eg. Ubuntu, Raspbian), first install pip using `sudo apt-get install python3-pip`.
     - To use youtube commands, install [ffmpeg](https://www.ffmpeg.org/) video converter.
-    - If you are running bot on Windows, to use chess commands, install [gtk3](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer) runtime.
+    - If you are running bot on Windows, to use chess commands, install [gtk3](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer).
     - Otherwise, remove `yt_cog.py` or `chess_cog.py` from `cogs/` directory.

 3. To install all the python libraries and modules, run `pip install -r /path/to/Cibot/requirements.txt` in terminal.
-    (replace `/path/to/` with path of Cibot)

-    **WARNING!** - make sure `python` is the alias for python version 3, not 2.
-To check the version of the python used, type in `python -V`.
-If you have both version 2 and 3 installed on your s, replace all `python` in code below with appropriate command.

 ### Bot setup

-**Once you run cibot.py, you will be asked to provide Token (a special id of the discord bot) and OS python 3 command (usually python3, python or py - you can check which one is it by running it in cmd)**
+**Once you run cibot.py, you will be asked to provide Token (a special id of the discord bot) and OS python 3 command (usually python3, python or py)**

+To obtain Bot Token, go to your [bot's site](discord.com/developers/applications/), choose your bot or create a new one (remember to provide admin permission).

+Next go to Bot section and under "TOKEN" click button "Copy".

 #### Google drive setup (optional)

-To use `drive_cog.py` commands for uploading files to cloud, you need to [create a google application with access to drive api.](https://developers.google.com/drive/api/v3/quickstart/python) (Remember when choosing application type to select "desktop application")
+To use `drive_cog.py` commands for uploading files to cloud, you need to create a [google application with access to drive api](https://developers.google.com/drive/api/v3/quickstart/python).
+(Choose application type "desktop application")
 Once you get the `credentials.json` file, place it in main directory.
-If you've already received a `token.json` for your google aplication, place it in main directory too - otherwise bot will open authentication page in browser and create the token once confirmed.
+If you've already received a `token.json` for your google aplication, place it in main directory too - otherwise bot will open authentication page in browser and create the token once authentication was completed.

-**Warning!** - if system doesn't have a browser (for example `raspbian lite` or any other os without GUI), you may need to first run the bot on system which does to generate `token.json` in bot's main directory, then copy the token file to the selected machine's main Cibot directory.
+**Warning!** - if system doesn't have a browser (for example any OS without GUI), you may need to first run the bot on system which does to generate `token.json` in bot's main directory, then copy the token file to the selected machine's main Cibot directory.

-On top of that, you need to create a `drive_ids.json` file in `servers/` directory containing the drive folder ids as `values` and the aliases for them as `keys` to use, when using Cibot to upload file to specific drive folder.
+If you want to use drive file upload command, you need to create a `drive_ids.json` file in `servers/` directory containing the drive folder ids as `values` and the aliases for them as `keys` to use, when using Cibot to upload file to specific drive folder.

 Example `drive_ids.json` file: